samuelmmota/project-PAW/README.md

    [x] e.
 Clinicians will be able to view their own feedback and feedback provided by other authorized clinicians.

 5. Image Security: All images will be encrypted using a secure mechanism so that they can only be viewed by the patient and their authorized clinicians.
-   [] a.
+   [x] a.
 All images will be encrypted using a secure encryption mechanism before being stored in the database.
    [x] b.
 Only the patient and authorized clinicians will be able to view the images by logging into the web application.
    [x] c.
 The web application will use appropriate security measures to protect user data, such as, SSL/TLS encryption, secure password storage, and two-factor authentication.

 6. Future Enhancements:
    [x] a.
 Add support for video submissions to allow users to capture the progression of their psoriasis over time.
    [x] b.
 Implement a feature to allow users to share their images with others for research or educational purposes, with their consent
-   [(*x*)] c.
+   [x] c.
 Be able to relate a new image to a previous one in order to follow the clinical evolution of a given patient (timeline)